 Please note, the modules listed below are subject to change.

-Please note: You may only pick one of the optional modules listed above.
-These two optional modules are taught together (one lecturer delivers the taught course content), but assessment varies.
-For Interactive Documentary you would produce an interactive documentary accompanied by a written reflection, whilst New and Emerging Technologies would require you to write a research report.
+Please note: The two optional modules are taught together (one lecturer delivers the taught course content).
+You’ll have the option to choose which option pathway you take for assessment purposes only.
+If you choose Interactive Documentary, you will produce an interactive documentary accompanied by a written reflection, while if you take New and Emerging Technologies you will write a research report.

 You must also pick two more module options from those listed below.
 These may be joint with students from our Digital Media MA and other master's courses: